shadchnev/zoopla/README.markdown

 # Zoopla API Wrapper

-Use this gem to access real estate data using zoopla.co.uk API from ruby code:
+Use this gem to access real estate data using zoopla.co.uk API from ruby code.

   * property listings with addresses, prices, agent details etc
-  * more to come
+  * request parameters are chained: `sales.in{:area => "Camden, London"}.for(200000..250000).each{|listing| puts listing.price}`
+  * transparent pagination: just pass a block to process listings
+  * error handling
+  * integers, dates and lat/lon parameters are parsed

   **This gem is pre-alpha, therefore it's missing important features and it not production ready.
 Also, the interface may change considerably in the future**